 Water Lane is an exciting and totally unique development opportunity for Exeter.
-It is located by the River Exe and Riverside Valley Park, which are valued landscapes and noted tourist leisure destinations.
-The area also has an incredibly rich industrial and maritime history and adjoins a functioning harbour served by the Exeter Ship Canal, which are part of the port of Exeter and have Heritage Harbour status.
-Water Lane is a convenient walk from the City Centre and is served by two train stations, but the development site is underused and disconnected.
-It provides an opportunity to rethink the nature of communities and connectivity in Exeter, starting with walking and cycling.
+It is located by the River Exe and Riverside Valley Park, which are valued landscapes and noted tourist and leisure destinations.
+It has an incredibly rich industrial and maritime heritage and is still a functioning harbour with a strong identity.
+And it is a 15 minute walk from the City Centre and served by two train stations.
+It is currently underutilised and disconnected from other parts of the city, providing an opportunity to rethink connectivity in Exeter starting with walking and cycling.

 Most importantly, Water Lane and the surrounding area have a strong and enterprising local community that is passionate about its future.
-That local community, made up of people living in the area, people running or working in local businesses and people visiting the area from other parts of the city, has been instrumental in shaping the Vision for Water Lane and determining the requirements in the SPD through early engagement.
-For instance, the idea of a true waterside community, which is one of the key placemaking principles guiding the SPD, has come from the Friends of the Exeter Ship Canal.
+That local community, made up of people living in the area, people running or working in local businesses and people visiting the area from other parts of the city, has been instrumental to shaping the Vision for Water Lane and determining the requirements in the SPD through early engagement.
+For instance, the idea of a true waterside community, which is one of the key placemaking principles guiding the SPD, has come from the Friends of the Ship Canal.

 The wishes of the local community, expressed during early engagement, are captured in the collage on the following pages.
-A more detailed description of the community engagement process and input gathered is set out in chapter 5.
+A more detailed description of the community engagement process and input gathered is set out in chapter 6.